mariahsonja/mariahsonja/README.md

 ### Mariah Sonja 👋

-Hi, I am a passionate **Machine Learning Engineer** interested in anything around Artifitial Intelligence, especially in Natural Laguage Processing (NLP), Image Processing and productionalization of machine learning and deep learning models.
+Hi, I am a passionate **Machine Learning Engineer** interested in anything around Data Analysis and Artifitial Intelligence, especially when it envolves productionalization of machine learning and deep learning models, Natural Laguage Processing (NLP), Image Processing and Anomaly Detection.

 **About me**
  - Computer Science graduate and postgraduate with multiple certificates in Data Analysis, Data Science and Machine Learning.